vivek-karimbil/scrumtool-2/QuickStart.md

 Thats all it takes to get started - the rest comes in the what if wuestions that ought to follow that minimalistic set of instructions above.

-## Next Plans
+## Next plans
 Since most projects are more complicated than the one task - one developer - one sprint project we created above, let us explore further usage.
+The next few sections can be done in any order.

+### Saving your work
-Projects can be save to files in your download folder, using the save icon in the top right corner of the page.
-The browser settings to save a file created by a local web page will apply, so the browser settings will apply to where the file would be saved, and overwriting of existing files with the same name.
-On windos, Chrome creates a new version of a file if the name has already been used.
+Projects can be saved to local files in your download folder, using the save icon in the top right corner of the page.
+The browser settings to save a file created by a local web page will apply, so the browser settings will apply to where the file would be saved.
+The overwriting of existing files with the same name will be browser specific.
+On windows, Chrome creates a new version of a file if the name has already been used.
 THese files can be loaded to continue editing, so different versions of the plan over time can be saved and restored.
 Save before exiting the tool, to keep your last edits.

-## Adding More Requirements
-Drag and drop requirements and physically arrage them in ways that make sense to you.
-Five colours are provided by default, with the ability to change the colors of a note in the requirement editor.
-The pencil icon on the note allows the details of the note to be editted, including its name, estimated size and priority.
-The backlog tab - the first tab on the left - has three views in which to work with the backlog.
-The main view on selecting the tab is the whiteboard view to physically arrange the requirements to make visual examination convenient.
-THe other views are the priority view and the size view, that make visual sorting by size and priority a drag and drop task.

-## Whiteboard
-The default view for this tab is the whiteboard, where requirements can be added and physically moved around.
-There is no significance to the grouping or colours.

-### Size View
-The non-quantitative sizing of requirements is supported.
-Estimates can be made with the relative sizes of dust, grain, pebble, stone, rock, boulder and mountain, being converted to numbers representing actual efforts that you can edit in the settings tab.

-## Priority View
-The priority view allows the sorting of tasks by priority to be done visually.
-Tasks already created from these tasks will not be effected by this change.
+### Common actions - Edit and Delete
+The pencil icon is used to edit the item on which it is clicked.
+The X icon is used to delete the icon.
+These appear on the top and right sides of the items they affect.

+### Adding requirements to the backlog
+More requirements can be added the same way as described earlier, by draging and dropping notes to the whiteboard.
+This is done on the backlog tab, the first tab on the top left.
+This tab stretches down a fair deal, so you can scroll for more space, or to group things together.

+### Editing requirements in the backlog
+Edit the notes by clicking on the pencil icon on the top right of each note on the backlog tab (the first tab on the top left).
+You can enter the name of the requirement, add a description, set the priority, the size, and set the colors for the note on the form that pops up.
+The name is seen in other parts of the tool.
+Notes can be used for any purpose - details of requirements, status during execution, links to other places or anything else.
+The priority and size can individually set here, or also in the bulk editors for these.

+### Bulk editing of estimates and priorities
+The backlog tab (the first tab on the top left) has 3 icons on the right - for bulk editing size, priority, and for the whiteboard view.
+The size view shows all items in the backlog.